 End of Life Patients (includes COVID-19 suspect/positive patients) There are no age restrictions but an adult must be present with minors.

 Stoughton Hospital is temporarily suspending valet parking to help reduce the spread of COVID-19.

 You can safely seek medical care and protect yourself from exposure to COVID-19.
 Stoughton Health has extensive safety precautions and infection control measures in place at all our facilities to limit the risk of exposure and keep everyone safe.
 This includes:

-- Screening/testing of all patients prior to their scheduled procedures
+- Screening of all patients

 - Adherence to all CDC guidelines and protocols regarding appropriate personal protective equipment (PPE) for providers and staff

 - Requiring all employees, patients and visitors to wear masks or other face coverings when they enter most of our facilities